-The Company @ MC3, led by Managing Director Mattie Fenton and Artistic Directors Jemma Lehner and Morgan Gingerich, is MC3’s acclaimed resident dance ensemble.
+The Company @ MC3, led by Artistic Director Mattie Fenton, is MC3’s acclaimed resident dance ensemble.

 The Company @ MC3 aims to celebrate the diversity of its dancers, while erasing the barriers established by racism, sexism, homophobia, classism, gender bias, ableism, ageism, and xenophobia.
 Discrimination of any type impedes the progress of our community.
 We aim to create a place of inclusion, equity, and integrity that nurtures the new generation of dance professionals.